joeyrosztoczy/joeyrosztoczy.github.io/_posts/2014-11-28-getting-started-with-PostGIS-and-GeoDjango.markdown

 ---
 layout:     post
-title:      Getting Started with postGIS and GeoDjango
+title:      Getting Started with PostGIS and GeoDjango
 date:       2014-11-28 17:30:00
-summary:    And why you should suck it up and use a spacial database
+summary:    And why you should suck it up and use a spatial database
 categories: django geojson python GIS
 ---